prezi/fail/README.md

-# Anthropomorphic Battalion
+# Fail

 A light-weight implementation of the ideas behind Chaos Monkey.
 See the original: [Simian Army](https://github.com/Netflix/SimianArmy).
+This project was originally called `anthropomorphic-battalion` but was renamed for obvious reasons.

 ## Getting started